League Against Usury: Creation

-The LCC was created by the jurist Eftimie "Nolică" Antonescu with support from various politicians and journalists.
+The LCC was created by the jurist Emanuel "Nolică" Antonescu with support from various politicians and journalists.
 Its constitutive congress was held at Antonescu's home in Bucharest on Saturday, August 17, 1929.
 According to one account, the movement may have had roots that predated the Great Depression: a League of the same name (later LCC chapter) was reportedly formed in 1928 by the Gorj County landowner Alexandru A. Magherescu.
 Voted in as LCC president, Antonescu had first stirred controversy in 1918, when he acted as a prosecutor selectively investigating wartime abuse.
 His career in politics saw him crossing the floor: he had been a member of the Conservative and National Parties, and afterwards defected to the National Liberal Party (PNL).
 Elected for the Senate seat in Gorj, he had criticized the governing National Peasants' Party (PNȚ) for its handling of the Depression, and also for its passage of multiple and conflicting laws.

 By December 10, 1929, when it held its first meeting in Bucharest and agreed to petition government, the League counted on the allegiances of various other activists—including George D. Creangă, C. Filotti, Constantin C. Iarca, C. Saligny, and Marin Stănoiu.
 The LCC's generic goal was the fight against "usury", structured into three lesser objectives: phasing out interest rates, canceling foreclosures, and auditing the "usurers".
 In one of it manifestos, the LCC demanded quick state intervention and the reevaluation of interest at 1%; according to the peasants' own claims, interest rates could climb as high as 40% or even 100% in 1930.
 That year, Antonescu sent out a public notification to the Romanian Regents, who were looking after King Michael I. The text, which later became the LCC's producerist platform, spoke of bankers, civil administrators, and industrialists as "parasites", and called for tax cuts on the less wealthy.
 A peasant militant from Dolj detailed that agenda and proposed measures against the state apparatus, noting that a functionary could earn as much as 50 agricultural workers.